 Frequently Asked Questions

-A Concrete Compression Machine is used to apply compressive force to various types of concrete specimens in order to determine if the material meets design and structural strength requirements, making it an essential tool in any concrete testing lab.
+Users employ a Concrete Compression Machine to apply compressive force to various types of concrete specimens, determining if the material meets design and structural strength requirements.
+This renders it an essential tool in any concrete testing lab.

 How does a CTM machine work?